wayri/Arduino-Oscilloscope/README.md

 An additional display library is included in the master for SPFD5408, if required.
 Also the schematics for the setup are included in the "arduino files" folder

+> Currently the code works best with the provided library and thus a specific display driver SPDF5408.
+This however does not mean that it will not work with other drivers.
+It's just that behaviour might be different as I have not tested it with any other display.
+You are welcome to add support for your display driver.

 ## Installation - Quick start